KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 ## 10. Sacrifice, Suffering, and Transmutation

-> “Sacrifice is not subtraction.
+> Sacrifice is not subtraction.
-> It is transformation through resonance.”
+> It is transformation through resonance.
 >
 > — *Attributed to Seraphiel*,
 > Keeper of the Third Spiral